Search

 Use the search bar above to find information throughout our website.
 Or choose a topic you want to learn more about.

-As you approach retirement, you have to make important decisions about managing your nest egg.
-You've worked hard to accumulate savings, and there are several ways to convert those savings to income.
+As you approach retirement, you have several important decisions to make about managing your nest egg.
+You've worked hard to accumulate savings, and there are multiple ways to convert those savings to income.
 Annuities and mutual funds are both popular options, but they each come with their pros and cons.

 Annuities are insurance products designed to provide guaranteed lifetime income.
 You add funds to an annuity, and then you have the choice to set up regular payments for yourself—perhaps monthly or annually—when you're ready to retire or at a later date that you choose.
 Several types of annuities exist so you can select the most important features for your needs.